Tissue Culture or Micropropagation

-These are simply food colouring added in to be able to distinguish different media types, or hormones added to the media.
-One exception to this is the addition of activated charcoal which will make the media a dark grey-black colour.
+These are simply food coloring added in to be able to distinguish different media types or hormones added to the media.
+One exception to this is the addition of activated charcoal which will make the media a dark grey-black color.

 What are Plant Hormones?

 Plant hormones, also know and plant growth regulators or PGRs, are signal molecules produced within the plant at extremely low concentrations.
 Plant hormones regulate cellular processes and the growth of the plant in various ways.
 In tissue culture, plant hormones are added to the media to promote a certain type of growth (division, root formation, etc.) depending on what is desired by the propagator at the time.